 Say Hello to Bitter Taste Receptors: T2R

 When it comes to consuming food, it all starts in the tongue, which helps us distinguish between good and toxic substances and guide our food choices.
 This organ is composed of thousands of taste buds, each containing a set of 50 to 100 specialized cells that are known as taste receptor cells.
 Flavor is the combined sensory impression of food, and it is determined by the five basic qualities of taste: sweet, salty, sour, bitter, and umami.

 The human genome contains 29 bitter taste receptors known as T2R receptors, located almost everywhere we look in the human body.
 In addition to your tongue, your stomach, gut, pancreas, and liver can also tell when you consume something bitter.

-Digestive Bitters and Stomach Acid
+Science of Digestive Bitters and Stomach Acid

 Gastric acid, gastric juice, or stomach acid, is a digestive fluid formed within the stomach lining and plays a key role in the digestion of proteins by activating digestive enzymes, which together break down the long chains of amino acids in proteins.

 Having low stomach acid is a very common problem.
 It’s estimated that close to 90% of Americans actually don’t have enough stomach acid, which can have a profound impact on the body’s ability to properly digest and absorb nutrients.
 There are a number of contributing factors for low stomach acid such as stress, consuming processed food, and/or excess alcohol consumption.
 The good news is that – once diet and lifestyle are addressed – it is relatively easy to naturally increase stomach acid levels with digestive bitters